Sarptra/discord-bot/README.md

 # Q | Oh.
 I can’t open my bot Where I can get help?

-A | You can join our Discord.
-Or you can Dm me Sarptra#0001
+A | Just open issues

 And If you don’t want host yourself buy hosted bot from me.
 More information at https://sbotservice.netlify.app

 if you like it can you give me star and any pull request are open

-coded with <3 and node.js